DigitalRicoeur/ricoeur-tei-utils/windows-setup/README.md

 command-line tool) installed in the default location:
 'C:\Program Files\Racket\raco.exe'

-???
-Should these be "run as administrator" ???

 ## Batch Files: ##

 - __install.cmd__ Run this to install tei-utils for the first time